• Nothing Found

 New York taxi tips

-3. Most taxis accept all types of credit cards and you can even add your tip directly on the machine.
+5. Most New York City taxi drivers accept all types of credit cards and you can often add your tip directly on the machine.

-Being the modern city that it is, NYC has plenty of wheelchair accessible vehicles, meaning you have a few options.
-The city manages the Citywide Accessible Dispatch Program which provides wheelchair accessible yellow and green New York taxi services all over the city with no extra cost to passengers.
-There are four ways to request an accessible vehicle from this programme: using the Accessible Dispatch NYC app, ordering one online, calling 311 or calling the dispatch centre at +1 646 599 9999.
+Being the modern city that it is, NYC has plenty of wheelchair-accessible vehicles.
+There is a Citywide Accessible Dispatch Program which provides wheelchair-accessible yellow and green New York taxi services to every borough with no extra cost to passengers.
+There are four ways to request an accessible vehicle from this program: using the Accessible Dispatch NYC app, ordering one online, calling 311, or calling the dispatch CADP center at +1 (646) 599 9999.

-You can also use one of the private companies by calling to book one of their vehicles:
+You can also use one of the following private New York taxi numbers:

 Frequently asked questions

-Should I tip my taxi driver in New York?
+How do I call a taxi in New York?

 Was this helpful?